-Nursing Home Elder Abuse – Physical and Sexual Assaults
+Nursing Home Physical Assault; Elder Abuse, and Physical and Sexual Assaults

 Nursing home residents tend to be elderly or frail.
 Some struggle with memory problems such as Alzheimer’s or dementia.
 Many have difficulty speaking or communicating.
-All these factors make them vulnerable and less able to defend themselves from assault.
+All these factors make them vulnerable and less able to defend themselves from nursing home physical assault.

 Families who make that difficult choice to place loved ones in nursing homes are often motivated by safety.
 So the fact that their loved ones could be subject to physical assault—or worse, sexual assault—is a nightmare.
 It’s important to familiarize yourself with the elder abuse definition in a legal context to protect your family.